John Brogden and Sons: Porthcawl

 The decision to build standard gauge in a broad gauge area prevented them from sending their coal either to Cardiff (via Stormy) or Blackmill via the Ely Valley Extension Railway.
 They therefore decided to build a new port at Porthcawl as the old tidal dock was unsatisfactory.

-They obtained the co-operation of the Llynfi company and jointly obtained the Llynvi and Ogmore Railways Act 1864 in June 1864.
+They obtained the co-operation of the Llynfi company and jointly obtained the Llynvi and Ogmore Railways Act 1864 (27 & 28 Vict. c. xlviii) in June 1864.
 This included the new dock, to be run jointly by the two companies.
-This covered 7 ½ acres, had 2300 ft. wharfage, four high level loading stages and a capacity of 5,000 tons of coal per day.
+This covered 71/2 acres, had 2300 ft. wharfage, four high level loading stages and a capacity of 5,000 tons of coal per day.
 It cost £250,000.
 In July 1866 the Lynvi and Ogmore companies were amalgamated to make the Llynvi and Ogmore Railway with Alexander Brogden as chairman.
 When the new dock was opened on 22 July 1867 it was part of this new company.
 The place of honour went to the Brogden screw steamer SS John Brogden.
 By 1868 all lines were dual gauge so the essential motivation for the dock was no longer present.

 It is not entirely clear why they built the Ogmore Valley as a standard gauge railway in a broad gauge area, forcing the decision to build a dock at considerable expense.
 It may have been unavoidable owing to the Railway Regulation (Gauge) Act 1846 (9 & 10 Vict. c.
 57) of 1846.
 If so then perhaps it would have been cheaper to build the line as dual gauge from the start instead of building a dock.
 Perhaps even this was not permissible.
 The Llynvi Valley Railway was formed in 1861 by reopening pre-1846 lines.
 This is probably why it was permitted to use broad gauge.
 What is clear is that Brogdens sold off the Ulverston and Lancaster at about the same time as they started the Ogmore Valley Railway.

 The trade of the new dock grew rapidly.
 In 1864 only 17,000 tons of coal passed out of the old outer basin but in 1871 the new inner dock shipped over 165,000 tons.
 In July 1873 the Great Western Railway took it over from the Llynvi and Ogmore, guaranteeing a dividend of 6%.

 At the end of January 1865 James Brogden acquired 32 acre of land adjoining the dock on behalf of the firm.
 In May 1867 he granted leases on the western side of what was to be the main street, to be called John Street in honour of his father.
 When Alexander later assumed control he stopped this venture.
 However, when the firm was dissolved, Mrs James Brogden acquired the land and she and her husband established on it the nucleus of modern Porthcawl.